Cisco networking (CCNA) part 1

 This part will provide you with a strong theoretical and practical grounding in all aspects of networking, with a particular focus on local area networks (LANs).
 It will introduce you to the key networking hardware and software, and give you your first insight into the importance of internet addressing.

-Part 2: Routing and Switching Essentials (CCNA 2)
+Part 2: Switching, Wireless and Routing Essentials (CCNA 2)

 Routers and switches are used extensively in wide area and local area networks.
 Their basic function is to forward data packets across networks and between networks.
 Part 2 focuses on how you can configure routers to operate in computer networks as well as their switch counterpart.